phenopype/phenopype/README.md

 - localized feature extraction (e.g. stickleback armour-plates, amount of pigments in leafs,...)
 - shape detection (contour of objects)
 - landmark tool (analagours to tpsDig, but faster)

+If you have ideas for other functionality, let me know!